brandonbate/daphne_deployment_guid/README.md

 cat ~/.ssh/id_ed25519.pub
 ```
 I then added the public key (displayed in the terminal) to my GitHub account by clicking
-on my Avatar and selecting "Settings > SSH and GPG keys" and clicking "New SSH key".
+on my Avatar and selecting "Settings > SSH and GPG keys" and clicking the "New SSH key" button.
 I pasted the public key from the terminal in for the key and gave a nice title.

+### Step 3
-3) Back on PuTTY, I cloned my Github repository:
+Back on PuTTY, I cloned my Github repository:
 ```
 git clone git@github.com:brandonbate/tictactoe.git
 ```